Before we jump into the bolero tutorial 2 quick things:

 1. The beret I made was knitted not crocheted.
 I feel a little embaressed that I didn't know the difference but what can I say this was my first major project ha!
 The beret was the only thing I knitted, the bolero was always made out of cotton fabric so unfortunatly the few requests I have recieved for a knitted bolero pattern I won't be able to offer.
 I have asked my teacher if she could write down the pattern we used for the beret so we will see if she has a chance to do that for us.

 2. The pattern for the Bolero is actually two pieces.
 I thought I had been able to fit them on one sheet but I was wrong.
-You can download both pattern pieces HERE
+You can download both pattern pieces HERE.

 This bolero is wonderfully easy and totally versitile.
 I made mine out of cotton but I am sure you could to it with a stiffer fabric like cordurouy or a soft fabric like velvet.
 While my ruffle stops are the arms you could make yours longer and have it go all the way around.